TsimpDim/3RStore/readme.md

 To make sure all the depedencies are installed run:

     pip install -r requirements.txt

+Next, you must have a PostgreSQL database created.
+For that you can use [PG Admin](https://www.pgadmin.org/).

 You will then have to create a `config.json` file which has the following structure: